nonoroazoro/vscode-syncing/README.md

     * You can download settings from `a public Gist`, such as your friend's VSCode settings, [check out here](#getting-started) for more details.
     * You can `exclude some VSCode User Settings and Extensions` from being downloaded, [check out the VSCode User Settings](#vscode-user-settings) for more details.

 Besides, you can [set up a proxy](#proxy-settings) to accelerate the synchronization.
-And of course, you'll have a `progress indicator` during the synchronization :).
+And of course, you can turn on the [auto-sync](#auto-sync-settings) to simplify the synchronization :).

 ## Commands